BlueBrain/functionalizer/doc/source/usage.rst

 compression is enabled by default, the shuffle data alone will require about 10 nodes when functionalizing 11 million neurons (S2S, compressed).
-It is recommended to allow for additional space due to the checkpoints that Spykfunc will save during the execution, maybe 3-5 times the size of the input data (drawn dash-dotted), here 32 nodes should suffice to successfully functionalize 11 million neurons.
+It is recommended to allow for additional space due to the checkpoints that `functionalizer` will save during the execution, maybe 3-5 times the size of the input data (drawn dash-dotted), here 32 nodes should suffice to successfully functionalize 11 million neurons.